 Week 6: Classes, methods, attributes, messages ("twiddle" = tilde '~'), scopes, creation (instantiation) of objects.
-This class introduces the basic concepts of the objectoriented paradigm starting out with a discussion of ADT's (abstract data types).
+This class introduces the basic concepts of the objectoriented paradigm.
 Object Rexx is backwardly compatible to (procedural) Rexx and retains its easy syntax.
 Internally any statement is transposed to its OO-form before execution.

 Week 7: Inheritance, specializing, scopes, concurrent execution.
 The concept of the classification tree and its applications are introduced as well as concurrency issues with respect to invocation of methods on the same object at different levels of the classification tree and of different objects at the same level.

 Week 8: Object Rexx classes and examples.
-An overview of the built-in classes and their application is given with examples stressing different issues like message-invocations, definition of alarms, usage of monitors.
+An overview about the built-in classes and their application is given with examples stressing different issues like message-invocations, definition of alarms, usage of monitors.

 Week 9: Object Rexx collection classes and examples.
-An overview of the built-in collection classes and their application is given together with examples.
+An overview about the built-in collection classes and their application is given together with examples.